lmackenzie94/hono-app-ECS/NOTES.md

   - `terraform state mv aws_ecr_repository.app module.storage.aws_ecr_repository.app`
   - `terraform state mv aws_dynamodb_table.app_table module.storage.aws_dynamodb_table.app_table`

+### Destroying the app

+`terraform destroy`

+> Running `terraform apply` again will fail (not tested) because while the ECR repository will be recreated, it will not contain any images.
+Perhaps I should not manage the ECR repository with Terraform?

 ### Other Commands

 `terraform fmt`: automatically updates configurations in the current directory for readability and consistency.